YantraMultiPhysics/Yantra_Legacy/README.rst

 - Make sure  a Fortran compiler is available and numpy, matplotlib and scipy are installed

-- Install IPhreeqcPy.
-Follow its installation instructions.
+- Install  requirements using requirements.txt file.
+Run following command in terminal

+   *pip install -r requirements.txt*

 - Download Yantra version 1.0.0-dev.
 Unzip the folder and run following command in terminal